 2. The winners

-The male winner is expected to cross the finish line around the 5h30 mark, which is 11:00 am local time.
-The first lady should enter the stadium just after 11:30 am local time, with the expected finish time in the region of 6h10.
+The male winner is expected to cross the finish line around the 5h20 mark, which is just before 11:00 am local time.
+The first lady should enter the stadium at around 11:30 am local time, with Gerda Steyn widely tipped to break Frith van der Merwe’s longstanding Down Run record of 5:54:43, set in 1989.
+You won’t want to miss that, so tune in from around 11:10 am.

 3. The medal cut-offs